cc-archive/sotc-2015/mini.md

 </tbody>
 </table>

-CC and its suite of licenses are the global standard for legal sharing, embedded in major content platforms from Wikimedia to Europeana, and adopted by foundations and governments from the Bill and Melinda Gates Foundation to the White House.

----

-Note: Data includes content licensed with the full CC license suite, along with content marked with CC public domain tools.
-This is a low bound estimate based on what we could count.
-Dig into our data sources.

 -----

 ## More people are choosing to share with "Free Culture" licenses

 <img src="img/free-culture-wins.svg" alt="" class="sotc-image" />

 <table class="table table-bordered table-striped">
 <thead>